ENGN2912B-2018/MTS-A/README.md

 - Save the decoded and then decompressed file into a directory.

 ## Dependencies and Build Instructions.
-The project uses CMake for building and it requires the boost:asio for asynchronous networking and finally, QT library for the user interface.
+The project uses CMake for building and it requires the boost:asio library for asynchronous networking and finally, QT library for the user interface.

-We have tested the software on the following systems:
+We have tested the software in the following systems:
 **Linux Ubuntu**
-1. Download boost and qt libraries using apt-get pacakge manager:
+1. Download cmake, boost and qt libraries using apt-get pacakge manager:
 ```
+sudo apt-get install cmake -y
 sudo apt-get install libboost-all-dev -y
 sudo apt-get install qt5-default -y
 ```